11 Days in South Africa

 South Africa uses several different plugs shapes so it's a good idea to bring a multi-prong electrical adapter on your trip here.
 The voltage is 230V with 50 Hz frequency.
 These days, the majority of items that are plugged into an outlet are built to handle varying voltage and frequency levels, but just to be sure, we suggest checking your item for its acceptable range.

-What's included? • All taxes • All group transport between itinerary destinations • Accommodations for your 11-day Detours experience • Domestic airfare between Cape Town and Kruger National Park • Full day wildlife safari through Kruger National Park • Full day wine hop-on/hop-off wine tour in the Winelands • Full day Cape Point tour with visit to Boulders Beach penguin colony • Dinner with local family in Cape Town • Both dinners at Cascade Manor in Paarl (Feb, Sept, and Oct trips only) • All breakfasts • Bo Kaap neighborhood tour with local guide • Knowledgeable and fun Detours leader •
+What's included? • All taxes • All group transport between itinerary destinations • Accommodations for your 11-day Detours experience • Domestic airfare from Cape Town to Kruger National Park • Full day wildlife safari through Kruger National Park • Winery hopping tour in the Winelands • Full day Cape Point tour with visit to Boulders Beach penguin colony • Dinner with local family in Cape Town • 1 dinner in the Winelands, 2 dinners in Cape Town • All breakfasts • Bo Kaap neighborhood tour with local guide • Knowledgeable and fun Detours leader •

 What isn't included? • Meals and drinks outside of those listed above • Activities outside of the those listed above • International Airfare • Arrival/Departure airport transfers • Optional gratuities •

 Additional spending budget?
 Your big-ticket items are included through the trip, but you'll want to budget for additional spending such as additional meals, drinks, shopping, activities, etc. These costs can vary dramatically with differing personal habits but we suggest expecting to spend an additional $900 USD at the lower end for the more budget-conscious and $1300 USD at the higher end for the splurgers.
 We suggest arriving to South Africa with approximately 4,000 local South African Rand to make those first few local purchases nice and easy.